henriquecastror/henriquecastror_md/content/slides/first/index.md

 # Hi there
-My name is Alison
+My name is HCM

 --

-I like hot toddies
+I like one

 --

-`#rdogladies`
+two

 --

-and babies
+three